DethRaid/AndroidRenderer/README.md

 ## Other OSs

 Unsupported.
 You could probably modify the Windows build to also run on Linux, but I've had no reason to

+## Known-good configurations

+- This program definitely works on a Nvidia RTX 2080 Super GPU, and a Mali G710 GPU.
+Other Vulkan implementations may or may not support all the required features